pnp/pnpassessment/docs/using-the-assessment-tool/assess-report.md

 ## Power BI

-The report format used by the Microsoft 365 Assessment tool is Power BI and we've chosen this option for a number of reasons:

-- After running an assessment and generating a report you often want to share it with other teams inside your organization.
-A Power BI report can be published to the Power BI service and then easily shared with and consumed by your other stakeholders
-- The default generate reports might not fully satisfy your needs, using Power BI Desktop is easy to update the generated report to fit your needs
+The report format used by the Microsoft 365 Assessment tool is Power BI and we've chosen this option for a number of reasons: after running an assessment and generating a report you often want to share it with other teams inside your organization.
+A Power BI report can be published to the Power BI service and then easily shared with and consumed by your other stakeholders.
+Also, sometimes the default generated reports might not fully satisfy your needs, using Power BI Desktop it is easy to update the generated report to fit your needs.

 ### Dependency on Power BI Desktop (Windows version)